LittleRockInGitHub/LLRegex/README.md

         named.replacingAllMatches(in: s, replacement: .replaceWithTemplate("${month}/${day}/${year}")) // Today is 06/23/2017.
 ```
-- Note: If the comment in pattern contains the notation of capture group, the detections for named capture group will be failed.
+- Note: If the comment in pattern contains the notation of capture group, the detection for named capture group will fail.

 ### Replacing